Aquanty/rtd-hgs/docs/source/index.rst

 treated as a comment and is ignored by **grok**.
 This allows you to include comments whenever required.

-Each distinct material in the file is identified by a unique label and may contain instructions which are to be applied to the current zone type.
-For example, instructions which can be used for defining porous media properties when simulating saturated flow (as described in Section :ref:`sec:sat_mprops` ) may be included.
+| Each distinct material in the file is identified by a unique label and
+  may contain instructions which are to be applied to the current zone type.
+For example, instructions which can be used for defining porous media properties when simulating saturated flow (as described in Section :ref:
+| ) may be included.
+Figure :ref:
-Figure :ref:`fig:mprop_pm_cd`  shows an example of a material defined for the verification problem discussed in Section :ref:`V-sec:verif_pm_cd` .
+| shows an example of a material defined for the verification problem
+  discussed in Section :ref:
+| .

 ::